aseovic/helidon/examples/grpc/microprofile/basic-server-implicit/README.md

 managed beans are manually added as CDI managed beans in the `AdditionalServices` class so that they can be discovered.

+This example can be run together with the [Basic gRPC Client example](../basic-client/README.md) which provides a microprofile gRPC client that uses the services deployed in this server.

 ## Build